Lucas04-nhr/HUST-China_2024/wiki/model-genome_scale.md

 #### Construction of metabolic reaction list

-The initial metabolic reaction list of Pseudomonas putida KT2440 was obtained from the latest high-quality genome-scale metabolic model of Pseudomonas putida “iJN1463”[^3].
+The initial metabolic reaction list of *P.putida* KT2440 was obtained from the latest high-quality genome-scale metabolic model of *P.putida* “iJN1463”[^3].
 Based on this, the TPA metabolic pathway and the rhamnolipid synthesis metabolic pathway were added to obtain the modified iJN1463.
-Specifically, TPA is metabolized into acetyl coenzyme A and succinyl coenzyme A into the TCA cycle and linked to the wild-type β-ketoadipic acid pathway, and rhamnolipid synthesis is linked to the fatty acid synthesis pathway from substrate β-hydroxyacyl-ACP, and the rhamnolipid synthesis from fatty acid synthesis pathway from substrate β-hydroxyacyl-ACP. hydroxyacyl-ACP initiation and condensation with dTDP-L-rhamnose.
-A total of seven metabolites and eight reactions were added, and 24 of the phaZ-regulated reactions were ceiling-adjusted to obtain the growth behavior of the engineered Pseudomonas malodorans KT2440.
-Due to the lack of data, it was assumed that the upper and lower limits of RHLA and RHLB fluxes set in the Pseudomonas aeruginosa metabolic model PAO1 were the same as those of the engineered Pseudomonas malodorosa during the simulation.
+Specifically, TPA is metabolized into acetyl-CoA and succinyl-CoA then go into the TCA cycle and linked to the wild-type β-ketoadipic acid pathway, while the synthesis of rhamnolipids starts from the substrate β-hydroxyacyl-ACP in the fatty acid synthesis pathway and condenses with dTDP-L-Rhamnose.
+A total of seven metabolites and eight reactions were added, and 24 of the phaZ-regulated reactions were ceiling-adjusted to obtain the growth behavior of the engineered *P.putida* KT2440.
+Due to the lack of data, it was assumed that the upper and lower limits of RHLA and RHLB fluxes set in the *P.putida* KT2440 model PAO1 were the same as those of the engineered *P.putida* during the simulation.
 The list of added reactions is given below (see Tables 1 and 2).

  <figcaption class="caption table_caption">Table 1.Definition of newly added metabolites with ID suffixes representing the compartments in which they are located<br>Note: c:cytosol, e:extracellular space</figcaption>